itsuki8914/stylegan-TensorFlow/README.md

 Because of this, style mixing and truncation trick cannot use 1st noise.

-And a slight improvement in quality and loss of diversity.
+Disabling 1st noise results slight improvement in quality and loss of diversity.

 <img src = 'examples/sm_1stnoise.png' width=1280>